rujuldwivedi/Football-Data/README.md

 - **Training Script**: Use the `Data_Augmentation.ipynb` script to preprocess the data, train the model, and evaluate its performance.

 ### Model Prediction
 - **Prediction Script**: Utilize the `Model_Training.ipynb` script to make predictions on player performance after a specified number of matches.
-This script uses the `player_data_final.csv` file saved from the trained model to provide insights into future player statistics.
+This script also uses the `player_data.csv` file, but you can use the `player_data_final.csv` saved from the augmentation model to provide insights into future player statistics.

 ## Getting Started
 To get started with the Real Madrid Stats Analyzer and explore football data analysis: